srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 # Introduction

 Digitization has fundamentally changed labor demand.
 Middle-skilled workers were replaced by technology while the demand for high skilled workers and low-skilled workers has grown [@acemoglu2011skills; @david2013growth].  @david2013growth show that increased employment at the lower tail of the earnings distribution is mainly due to an increase in service occupations.
 At the upper tail, technological change led to a college wage premium: wages of college graduates relative to high-school graduates increased [@acemoglu2011skills]. @delarica2020job find that a one-standard-deviation increase in abstract tasks is related to a 3.3-log-point wage premium.
 For each standard deviation of routine tasks there is a 2.6 to 2.9-log-point wage penalty.
 The vast literature on the change of job tasks takes skills of workers as pre-defined.
 However, workers and firms can also invest in new skills via training.
-Massiv Open Online Courses (MOOC) have facilitated global access to information and communications technology (ICT) and programming courses.
-It is often claimed that employees who i.e. worked in non-programming jobs before could try to improve their job opportunties by reskilling and acquiring programming skills using MOOC [@WorldEconomicForum.October2020; @Garrido.2016].
-We are more skeptical that open courses can extensively contibute to retraining as they already require a decent level of ICT skills.
+Massive Open Online Courses (MOOC) have facilitated global access to information and communications technology (ICT) and programming courses.
+It is often claimed that employees who i.e. worked in non-programming jobs before could try to improve their job opportunities by reskilling and acquiring programming skills using MOOC [@WorldEconomicForum.October2020; @Garrido.2016].
+We are more skeptical that open courses can extensively contribute to retraining as they already require a decent level of ICT skills.

 In this paper, we investigate the specific characteristics of workers that participate in on-the-job training and open educational trainings.
-The goal is to investigate if training and especially new open educational programs are indeed an opportunity for middle-skilled workers that are primarily effected by decreasing job opportunities to take on more abstract tasks.
+The goal is to investigate if training and especially new open educational programs are indeed an opportunity for middle-skilled workers that are primarily affected by decreasing job opportunities to take on more abstract tasks.
 Or if training reinforces inequalities because only high-skilled workers receive and invest in training.

 @becker1962investment distinguished between two kinds of training: specific and general.
 Specific training increases the marginal product of a worker within one specific firm while general training increases her productivity in many other firms.
 In a perfect labor market, workers are paid their marginal product.
 In such case, firms would not invest into general training of their employees as they could leave the firm and look for a better paid job.
 Instead, workers would pay for their general training as an investment into higher future wages. @lynch1991role and @lynch1992private find that on-the-job training tends to be firm specific in the US and thus wage raises cannot be taken along to subsequent employers.
 Off-the-job training by proprietary institutions have little effect on wages in the current employment but raise future expected wages in subsequent employment.  @acemoglu1999beyond argue that firms still invest in general training due to their monopsony power.
 Wages increase by less than the marginal productivity and firms can profit. @konings2015impact find that an increase in the share of trained workers by 10 percentage points raises the productivity by 1.7 to 3.2 percent while wages only increase by 1.0 to 1.7 percent.

 Previous literature on training focuses on wage and productivity effects but the research on the specific characteristics of workers that participate in training is scarce.
 Applying a machine learning technique, we can identify the factors that drive the probability of receiving training from a large set of 1,460 variables of the survey of the Programme for the International Assessment of Adult Competencies (PIAAC).
 More specifically, we apply a Lasso regularization proposed by @tibshirani1996regression.
 In the baseline model, we estimate a Lasso logistic model for the binary outcome variables of whether or not a person participated in on-the-job training or open education.
-In the second part of then paper, we estimate a Lasso linear model for the number of on-thejob and open educational courses.
+In the second part of then paper, we estimate a Lasso linear model for the number of on-the-job and open educational courses.

 For our baseline model, we find that people in higher skilled occupation, with a higher educational level, and who require computer knowledge generally receive more training.
 Thus, training is likely to increase productivity in high-skilled jobs and fuel wage growth at the upper tail of the wage distribution.
-It does not seem to support workers in climbing up the skill ladder and aquire more abstract tasks.
-The results for on-the-job traning and open educational courses are very similar.
+It does not seem to support workers in climbing up the skill ladder and acquire more abstract tasks.
+The results for on-the-job training and open educational courses are very similar.
 Individuals that do not receive on-the-job training are also less likely to participate in open education.
 With the Lasso regularization, we improve upon the simple logistic model.
 The accuracy increases from around 0.5 in the logistic model to 0.7 for on-the-job training and 0.8 for open educational courses in the Lasso logistic models.
 Our Lasso logistic model performs much better than the Lasso linear model.
 The regularized linear regression results partly confirm our findings from the Lasso logistic model.
 Higher education as well as the need to always be up to date and using the computer daily results in more on-the-job trainings.
 There is also a trend visible that lower educational levels participate in more open courses.
-Other seletected variables are more puzzling.
+Other selected variables are more puzzling.
 However, the out-of-sample performance of the linear regularized model is worse compared to the logistic regressions which is why we rely on those results.

 # Data and Desriptive Statistics